dvreeze/tryjava/README.md

 Scala "implicits" (when used in moderation) are a compile-time safe alternative to many applications of Java reflection.

 How would Java (at least in theory) stack up nowadays against my points above about what I like about Scala?
+Not too bad:

 + Guava (or alternative libraries) offer (widely used) thread-safe immutable collections to Java
 + With record classes, local variable type inference, etc., Java has evolved into a much improved domain modeling language